-Over the course of the last two years it's become clear that our long-used linear design process wasn't holding up so well.
+Over the course of the last two years, it's become clear that our long-used linear design process wasn't holding up so well.
 We had some lofty ideas for change, but weren't sure how to tactfully try and upend a process that had been in place since…well, always.
-We wanted more prototyping, more iteration and more collaboration.
+We wanted more prototyping, more iteration, and more collaboration.
 What we learned was that we didn't need to go Agile to reach a more flexible, feasible workflow.
-Here's a glimpse inside our process and how it's been changing.
+Here's a glimpse inside our web development process and how it's been changing.

 Our Old Way